drslump/pysh/docs/dsl/operators.rst

 Reckless: ~
 -----------

-``~`` **command**
+``~`` **pipeline**

-    Ignores the *exit status* and *stderr* of the command.
+    Ignores the *exit status* and *stderr* of the pipeline.
 Normally a non 0 exit status would raise an exception that needs to be handled by the script, however some times we expect a command to fail under some conditions.

     This is particulary useful since, unlike *sh*, we do raise errors if they happen on a pipeline.
 For instance, ``grep`` exits with 1 if it couldn't